bdeckard92/dupUT/01-Class-Content/11-Express/02-Challenge/README.md

 # 11 Express.js: Note Taker

 For people that need to keep track of a lot of information, it's easy to forget important things.
 Being able to take persistent notes allows people to have written information available when they need it.
-Your challenge is to create a Note Taker application that can be used to write, save, and delete notes.
+Your challenge is to create a Note Taker application that can be used to write and save notes.
 This application will use an Express.js backend and save and retrieve note data from a JSON file.

 The application frontend has already been created.
 It's your job to build the backend and connect the two and then deploy the entire application to Heroku.